JeffRisberg/ES02/README.md

 2) Then try http://localhost:8080/get/1
 3) Then try http://localhost:8080/term/meat

 This will perform a TermQuery for products with "meat" in the their category.
+We only fetch the first 20 (there about about 19 of them).

 4) Then try http://localhost:8080/match/Pellentesque